BC3473 Fieldwork Course in Psychological Services

 Secure a placement for the course.
 Use the list of placements below as a guide in your search; some of the listed placements may no longer have openings, and you may contact sites not currently on the list.
-Finding a suitable placement requires time and perseverance, contact us at any point for guidance (firstname.lastname@example.org; email@example.com).
+Finding a suitable placement requires time and perseverance, contact the instructors at any point for guidance: email@example.com and firstname.lastname@example.org.

 Arrange to work at least seven hours per week at your placement, and to begin there no later than the first class.
 Find an on-site supervisor who has professional training, preferably in an area you might be interested in pursuing.
 The supervisor must commit to supervise you once per week and to write a brief final evaluation.

-Contact us for approval.
+Contact the instructors for approval.
 Your place in the course is not final until your application and placement have both been approved.

 Sign and have your on-site supervisor sign the attached contract.
-Make three copies - one for your supervisor, one for Professors Sheehy and Silverman, and one for you.
+Make three copies - one for your supervisor, one for Professors Sheehy and Silverman, and one for yourself.

 See below for examples of previous field placement sites that to the best of our knowledge remain current options.

 Fieldwork Placement Opportunities

 + past students have had good experiences at this placement

 1000 Tenth Avenue, Room 8G-67, New York, NY 10019